otobrglez/more-code-app/README.md

 # Morse Code App

-A very simple web application that can be used for learning [Morse code][morse-code].
+A straightforward web application that can be used for learning [Morse code][morse-code].

 ## Development